jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 		- Providers should pass a suite of unit tests for correctness in terms of satisfying certain behaviour.
 		- With this model, all a storage provider needs to do is pin a few CIDs
 	- This takes care of data availability... but what about liveness?
 This is where SMR comes in
-- Trunk
-	- User defines
-		- `data Op = ...`: All possible operations of the app
-		- `data State = ...`: Application state
-		- `r :: State -> Op -> State `: The reducer function
-		- `s0 :: State`: The initial state
 - Ideal [[thoughts/State Machine Replication (SMR)|SMR]] algorithm properties
 	- Favour liveness over consistency when potentially majority replicas are offline (i.e. handle all cases $f < n$ in asynchronous crash-stop model)
 	- Should scale well with number of participants
-	- Synchronization should *not* be on the critical path
+	- Synchronization should *not* be on the critical path (read: CRDTs where possible, consensus otherwise)
 	- Collaboration over consensus (i.e. try to preserve user intent where possible)
 	- Things to figure out
 		- When is it safe to GC?